BagelBoy9272/ScriptFixSA/readme.md

 Get latest release here: https://github.com/BagelBoy9272/ScriptFixSA/releases

 ## Installation

-Extract the downloaded .zip file and replace main.scm and scripts.img inside data\scripts directory, but read save files and mod compatibility notes below first.
+Read [save files](#save-files-compatibility) and [mod compatibility](#mod-compatibility) notes below first.

+Extract the downloaded .zip file and put the `ScriptFixSA` folder into your modloader folder.
+Alternatively, you may move the `data` folder to the root directory of your game.

 ## List of changes